LucasPickering/slumber/docs/src/integration/neovim-integration.md

 # Neovim Integration

-Slumber can be integrated into Neovim to allow you quickly switch between your codebase and slumber.
+Slumber can be integrated into Neovim to allow you quickly switch between your codebase and Slumber.

 Ensure you have `which-key` and `toggleterm` installed.
 Most premade distros (LunarVim, etc) will have these installed by default.